Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Causal Questions of Interest

-Positive values of the QMTE and MTE functions indicate that punishment by fines and community services increases the defendant's time-to-recidivism compared to no punishment (so treatment is working as intended).
-On the other hand, positive values of the DMTE function indicate that punishment by fines and community services leads to an increase in the proportion of defendants who recidivate by time $y$ compared to no punishment (so treatment is not working as intended).
-Putting it simply, for policy effectiveness in our context, positive values of QMTE and MTE are ``good'', while negative values of DMTE are ``good''.
+Positive values of the QMTE function indicate that punishment by fines and community services increases the defendant's time-to-recidivism compared to no punishment (so treatment is working as intended).
+On the other hand, positive values of the DMTE function indicate that punishment by fines and community services increases the proportion of defendants who recidivate by time $y$ compared to no punishment (so treatment is not working as intended).
+For policy effectiveness in our context, positive values of QMTE are ``good'', while negative values of DMTE are ``good''.

-Since we are dealing with a duration outcome subject to right-censoring, it is important to recognize early on that recovering $MTE(v)$ may be challenging, as it requires identifying the potential outcomes' entire (conditional) counterfactual distribution.
-To somehow sidestep this limitation, it is common in the survival analysis literature to focus on a restricted version of the mean.\footnote{See, e.g., \citet{Karrison1987}, \citet{Zucker1998}, \citet{Chen2001}, \citet{Andersen2004}, \citet{Zhang2012}, among many others.} Following this rationale, we introduce a restricted version of the $MTE(v)$ function below, though we recognize that it is potentially less interesting than the $MTE(v)$.